-If you need to make multiple trips to Morocco our annual policy, which offers the same protection as a single trip policy, can save you time and money over the course of the year.
-Booking travel insurance for Morocco takes an average of just ten minutes, so you can get your new policy quickly and without fuss.
+If you need to make multiple trips to Morocco our annual travel insurance policy, which offers the same protection as a single trip policy, could save you time and money over the course of the year.

 Things to remember when visiting Morocco